renuo/github-pull-request-counter/README.md

 * Visit `chrome://extensions/`.
 * Enable _"Developer mode"_ in the top right corner.
 * Click _"Load unpacked"_ in the top left corner.
-* Navigate to the root of this repository and select it.
+* Navigate to the root of this repository and select `dist` it.

 ## Tests